-This proposal also amends the language of the ambient air quality standard for lead under Oregon Administrative Rule chapter 340, division 202 to provide better consistency with the language of the federal NAAQS.
-The Oregon Environmental Quality Commission adopted the lower (current) level of the National Ambient Air Quality Standards for lead on May 5, 2010.
-On May 21, 2010, the amended lead standard was included in the submittal to EPA as part of a larger revision to the Oregon SIP.
-EPA approved the May 5, 2011 revisions (NSR, PM2.5 and GHG permitting rule updates) on December 27, 2011 (76 FR 80747), however, adoption of the lead standard did not meet federal requirements for an infrastructure SIP submittal.
-EPA issued findings that seven states (including Oregon) missed Clean Air Act deadlines for submitting plans, or infrastructure elements of plans, for implementing EPA's 2008 National Ambient Air Quality Standards for lead.
-This rulemaking resolves this deficiency and completes DEQ’s Infrastructure SIP for lead.
+This proposal also amends the language of the ambient air quality standard for lead under Oregon Administrative Rule chapter 340, division 202 to provide better consistency with the language of the federal standard.
+The Oregon Environmental Quality Commission adopted the current standards for lead May 5, 2010.
+On May 21, 2010, the amended lead standard was included in the submittal to EPA as part of a larger revision to the Oregon State Implementation Plan.
+EPA approved the revisions for New Source Review, PM 2.5 and greenhouse gas permitting rule updates, Dec.
+27, 2011; however, adoption of the lead standard did not meet federal requirements for an infrastructure State Implementation Plan submittal.
+EPA issued findings that seven states, including Oregon, missed Clean Air Act deadlines for submitting plans, or infrastructure elements of plans, for implementing EPA's 2008 National Ambient Air Quality Standards for lead.
+This rulemaking resolves this deficiency and completes DEQ’s Infrastructure State Implementation Plan for lead.

 Regulated parties

-Parties affected by this proposal include newly constructed or expanding permitted industrial sources with NO2 or SO2 emissions above the Significant Emission Rate, due to the proposed 1-hour ambient air quality standards and significant impact levels for these pollutants.
-These sources could be required to conduct a modeling analysis for a Prevention of Significant Deterioration (PSD) determination.
-PSD modeling is required when a source exceeds the Significant Emission Rate (SER) for a criteria pollutant.
-Examples of affected sources of SO2 may include but are not limited to natural gas electrical generating facilities or landfills that generate sulfur dioxide emissions when combusting hydrogen sulfide to generate electricity.
-Facilities such as data storage and processing server farm centers with multiple back-up diesel generators may find themselves at risk of violating the new 1-hour primary NO2 standard, and may need to purchase monitoring equipment necessary to demonstrate compliance with the NAAQS.
-More information on the regulated parties potentially affected by this proposal is included under the section of this document titled “Statement of fiscal and economic impact”.
+Parties affected by this proposal include newly constructed or expanding permitted industrial sources with nitrogen dioxide or sulfur dioxide emissions above the Significant Emission Rate, due to the proposed one-hour ambient air quality standards and significant impact levels for these pollutants.
+These sources could be required to conduct a modeling analysis for a Prevention of Significant Deterioration determination.
+Modeling is required when a source exceeds the Significant Emission Rate for a criteria pollutant.
+Examples of affected sources of sulfur dioxide may include natural gas electrical generating facilities or landfills that generate sulfur dioxide emissions when combusting hydrogen sulfide to generate electricity.
+Facilities such as data storage and processing server farm centers with multiple back-up diesel generators may find themselves at risk of violating the new one-hour primary nitrogen dioxide standard, and may need to purchase monitoring equipment necessary to demonstrate compliance with the standards.
+More information on the regulated parties potentially affected by this proposal is included under the section of this document titled “Statement of fiscal and economic impact.”